Social and Behavioral Sciences

 Students pursuing Early Childhood Studies (ECS) as either a minor or a concentration must complete the necessary paperwork in the Student Success Center so that ECS appears on their MaineStreet Academic Plan.

 Early Childhood Studies Concentration:

-In addition to the requirements listed in the BA, the following requirements apply to the Early Childhood Studies Concentration.
+In addition to the requirements listed in the BA (see BA page), the following requirements apply to the Early Childhood Studies Concentration.
 Requirements for the Minor are listed on a separate catalog page.

 Choose one course from each of the following six categories: child development, family, leadership and professionalism, systems, children and evaluation, and teaching/preparing children for learning.